Next-Generation-Devs/ngrh/src/hooks/use-fetch/README.md

 };
 ```

-Using the hook to fetch data with custom fetchProvider:
+Using the hook to fetch data with custom fetchProvider 🧩:

 ```js
 import useFetch from "ngrh/use-fetch";